biopython/biopython.github.io/wiki/The_Biopython_Structural_Bioinformatics_FAQ.md

 #### How do I determine secondary structure?

-For this functionality, you need to install DSSP (and obtain a license for it - free for academic use, see <http://www.cmbi.kun.nl/gv/dssp/>).
+For this functionality, you need to install [DSSP](http://swift.cmbi.ru.nl/gv/dssp/) (and obtain a license for it - free for academic use).
 Then use the `DSSP` class, which maps `Residue` objects to their secondary structure (and accessible surface area).
 The DSSP codes are listed in the Table below.
 Note that DSSP (the program, and thus by